 What type of diet did I follow to lose weight?
 What am I doing to keep it off?

-I followed an omnivorous diet throughout my entire weight loss and current weight maintenance that doesn’t fit neatly into a box.
+I followed a relaxed omnivorous diet throughout my entire weight loss and current weight maintenance.
 I recommend reading this article on permanent weight loss to learn how I managed to lose 70 pounds and keep it off long-term.

 If you join my mailing list, you get a digest of the recipes on this site each week.
 That should help to keep you well-supplied with ideas to prevent your meals from getting boring.